People discuss getting involved in their community.

 Advertise the Event

-Consider to get more people involved and to expand the awareness of game night.
+Consider advertising the event to get more people involved and to expand the awareness of game night.
 You can advertise in the local paper, hand out flyers, and post signs around town.
 Taking things a step further, create a website that provides information about game night, including times, locations of future game nights, description of games played, pictures of previous gatherings, testimonials of those who regularly attend, etc.

 Reinforce the Importance